TrevorDBrown/Texpansion-Node/README.md

 A text expanding utility for macOS, Windows, and Linux.

 ## Prerequisites
-Texpansion requires Node.js to run.
+Texpansion requires Node.js 9.7.1 or higher to run.

 ## Installation
 Coming soon...